 There are four decisions every writer needs to make before they get started marketing themselves online.
-They’re foundational to your writing life.
+They’re foundational to your writing life and should be part of every writer’s resource list.

-Pop your email address in the form below, confirm your subscription to my email list and I’ll send you the password to my free resource library.
-Once you’re in look for the worksheet titled “Four Decisions Every Writer Needs to Make.”
+Pop your email address in the form below, confirm your subscription to my email list and I’ll send you the password to my free writer’s resource library.
+Once you’re in, navigate to the writing section and look for the worksheet titled “Four Decisions Every Writer Needs to Make.”

 Four decisions every writer needs to make